Skip to main content

 CASE

-When they meet with the soccer coach a few days later, the coach tells Margot that he has had several children with diabetes on his teams over the years and that he understands her fears.
-Although she is still concerned about the risk of hypoglycemia, Margot agrees to let James start soccer practice twice a week.
-She and the coach review all the pertinent details of James’s condition and management plan.
-James is overjoyed and excitedly tells his mother, “I’m going to be like all the other kids!”
+When they meet a few days later, the coach tells Margot that he has had several children with diabetes on his teams over the years and that he understands her fears.
+Although she is still concerned about the risk of hypoglycemia, Margot agrees to let Demetrius start soccer practice twice a week.
+She and the coach review all the pertinent details of her son’s condition and management plan.
+Demetrius is overjoyed and excitedly tells his mother, “I’m going to be like all the other kids!”

 Developing Patient Independence in Diabetes Self-Management

-Advice that can be given to parents and families during this transition phase includes:
+Advice for parents and families includes:

 • Maintain open communication, allow the child to express their concerns, and avoid telling the child how they should feel.